 Preparation

 1. Pour olive oil into a 4- to 6-quart pan over medium-high heat; add andouille sausages and stir often until beginning to brown.
 Add onion and stir often until limp.
 Add saffron threads, chicken broth, and sweet potato.
 Bring to a boil, then reduce heat and simmer until sweet potato is barely tender when pierced, about 5 minutes.
-Stir in milk and salt and pepper to taste.
+Stir in milk and salt and pepper to taste.2.
+Lay fish chunks on top of soup, cover, and cook until it is opaque but still moist-looking in the center (cut a piece to check), about 10 minutes.
+Gently stir soup.
+Ladle into bowls and garnish with thinly sliced green onion.

 **Very nice!
 Easy to make.